Reviews You Can Rely On

 Analysis and Test Results

 There are many GPS watches on the market these days, and finding the one that fits your needs can be a tough project.
-We took a sample of the market's current best and tested them to see how they compare side-by-side.
+We sampled the market's current best and tested them to see how they compare side-by-side.

 What's the Best Value?

-GPS watches are an investment, and your level of usage should determine what your price point should be.
-If you're looking to get into the entry-level GPS watch market and want a watch purely for distance and heart rate tracking, we suggest the Coros Pace 3, Garmin Forerunner 165, or Garmin Forerunner 55.
-These are great entry-level models that will satisfy most users.
+GPS watches are an investment, and your usage level should determine your price point.
+If you're looking to get into the entry-level GPS watch market and want a watch purely for tracking distance and heart rate, we suggest one of the following models:

 Wait for last season's watch to go on sale.
 These are typically loaded with many of the same functions, and you can get them for a fraction of the retail cost.